loopbackio/loopback.io/pages/en/lb4/Crafting-LoopBack-4.md

     - New interaction patterns for connectors, such as eventing or messaging.
     - Extra metadata for model definitions.

-Since the release of 3.x, the team has been brainstorming around how to sustain and advance LoopBack.
-We have done a lot of homework, such as triaging existing GitHub issues, reaching out to community members and downstream products, and evaluating relevant frameworks and technologies to find answers to the following questions to decide what's next for LoopBack:
+Since the release of 3.x, the team has been brainstorming about how to sustain and advance LoopBack.
+We have done a lot of homework, triaged existing GitHub issues, reached out to community members and downstream products, and evaluated relevant frameworks and technologies to answer to the following questions:

 - Who is the target audience of LoopBack?
 Why are they interested in LoopBack?
 What do they use LoopBack for and how do they use it?
 - What are the critical pain points?
 Can we address them incrementally without rebuilding a new foundation?